NetPosterWorks - Educational Posters selected for teachers by a teacher.

 Carl Gustav Jung, Swiss psychiatrist and founder of analytical psychology, described his life as “a story of the self realization of the unconscious.”
 He pioneered such concepts as the archetype, the collective unconscious, complexes like the shadow, anima and animus, psychological types of introversion and extroversion, thinking and feeling; active imagination, and synchronicity.

 Carl Gustav Jung posters and prints gallery features The Creative Process Global PathMarker portrait poster with the quote from Alchemical Studies, Vol 13, paragraph 335 (pg 265), “One does not become enlightened by imagining figures of light, but by making the darkness conscious.”
-Other images in the C G Jung poster gallery relate to Jung's life and work- a mandala, the Swiss Alps, the Taos Pueblo in New Mexico, Africa, Sigmund Freud, a quote from Joseph Campbell, William Blake's illustration of the Book of Job, a TIME Magazine cover and the album cover from the Beatles' Sgt Pepper's Lonely Hearts Club Band.
+Other images in the C G Jung poster gallery relate to Jung's life and work- a mandala, the Swiss Alps, the Taos Pueblo in New Mexico, Africa, Sigmund Freud, a quote from Joseph Campbell, William Blake's illustration of the Book of Job, and the album cover from the Beatles' Sgt Pepper's Lonely Hearts Club Band.

 “Modern man does not understand how much his ‘rationalism’ (which has destroyed his capacity to respond to numinous symbols and ideas) has put him at the mercy of the psychic ‘underworld’.
 He has freed himself from ‘superstition’ (or so he believes), but in the process he has lost his spiritual values to a positively dangerous degree.
 His moral and spiritual tradition has disintegrated, and he is now paying the price for this break-up in worldwide disorientation and dissociation.”